Getting Universal Credit if you're sick or disabled

 You'll be sent a copy of the UC50 form after you tell your work coach about your condition.
 You can also download the UC50 from GOV.UK if you need another copy.

 You'll need to send the form back within 4 weeks - check the letter that came with the form for the exact date.
 Otherwise the DWP will decide you're fit for work.
-They won't let you apply for LCW or LCWRA again unless your condition changes.

 The UC50 form is your chance to tell the DWP how your illness or disability affects your ability to work.
 Try to explain why you shouldn't need to look for work as part of your Universal Credit claim.